skip to main content

 Environmental Issues

-The council has a longstanding record and commitment to the environment, enabling Huntingdonshire to be a good place to live and work, with a good start in life and a place to enjoy good health.
+The council has a long-standing record and commitment to the environment, enabling Huntingdonshire to be a good place to live and work, with a good start in life and a place to enjoy good health.

-95% of our residents having visited a park or open space, and 64% say they are essential to their quality of life.
+95% of our residents having visited a park or open space and 64% say they are essential to their quality of life.
 Supporting them to preserve and increase nature for our residents to enjoy is crucial.

-The council has planted more pictorial meadows, the equivalent footprint of 5 and a half Wembley stadiums, to help double nature and increase biodiversity in our open spaces.
+We have planted more pictorial meadows, the equivalent footprint of 5 and a half Wembley stadiums, to help double nature and increase biodiversity in our open spaces.
 The pictorial meadows are not only a huge benefit for the wildlife.

 Berman Park has been a successful addition to St Ives, a brand new natural park for residents to enjoy and for wildlife and biodiversity to thrive.